gopavasanth/video-cut-tool/README.md

 ## Credits

-VideoCutTool is created and mostly written by Gopa Vasanth.
+VideoCutTool is created by Gopa Vasanth as a part of 2019 Google Summer of Code in the mentorship of Pratik shetty, Hassan Amin and James Heilman.

-This tool is built in the 2019 Google Summer of Code in the mentorship of Pratik shetty, Hassan Amin and James Heilman.
+Khr2003 joined as a co-maintainer of the tool and revamped code base.